Thames Log examines the ever-changing nature of our relationship to water, from ancient pagan festivities through to the rituals of modern life.

 Like much of Dewe Mathews’ work, Thames Log engages directly with the tension between documentary photography’s tendency to categorise and classify the world into knowable pieces, against the mystery and poetry of daily life.
 Presented in geographical order across rolling French-folded pages, Thames Log not only records events across the spectrum of significance but also the exact GPS coordinates, dates, tides and weather of each event.
 By including this data, Dewe Mathews invites a reading of the work as a record and witness, whilst reflecting on the process of making work along the river, where a personal photographic ritual evolved.
 By underpinning her lyrical images with a rational framework, Dewe Mathews both halts and submerges us in the mutable flow of the river, sculpting an unending story of London and the surrounding counties, in all of their diversity.

-Thames Log is co-published with the Martin Parr Foundation to accompany Dewe Mathews’ solo exhibition at the gallery, 14 Jan – 14 March 2021.
+Thames Log is co-published with the Martin Parr Foundation to accompany Dewe Mathews’ solo exhibition at the gallery in May - September 2021.

 To order a copy of the book, please visit loosejoints.biz